 I’m the Executive Director of PixelPop Festival, a 2-day festival celebrating unique games and the people who make them — it’s the first event of its kind in St. Louis, MO.
-In partnership with a few other amazingly talented people in St. Louis (Jeremy Johnson of Dynamic Midwest Events, Wendy & Adron Buske of Nerd For A Living, and Mary McKenzie of Volcano Bean), we put on a creator-friendly event that encourages education, experimentation, and growth in the industry.
+In partnership with Mary McKenzie of Volcano Bean and some incredible local collaborators, we put on a creator-friendly event that encourages education, experimentation, and equity in the industry.

-PixelPop Festival creates a safe, approachable space for all attendees, exposing players and creators to a supportive, inclusive, and creative culture that celebrates a wide array of games.
-In order to continue the festival’s momentum and push to encourage diversity and accessibility in both game creation and appreciation, programs at PixelPop Festival will encourage attendees to think progressively, have confidence, and push themselves to create games they can be proud of.
+PixelPop Festival creates a safe, approachable space for all attendees, exposing players and creators to a supportive, inclusive, and diverse culture that celebrates a wide array of games and creators.
+In order to continue the festival’s momentum and push to encourage diversity and accessibility in the interactive arts, programs at PixelPop Festival will encourage attendees to think progressively, have confidence, and push themselves to create thoughtful work they can be proud of.